OneNoteDev/OneNoteApiSampleAspNetCore/Readme.md

 * [Visual Studio 2015 Update 3 or later](http://www.visualstudio.com/en-us/downloads).
 * [ASP.NET Core](https://www.asp.net/core)

-### Accounts
-**To use this Code Sample in your own Microsoft Account based app, be sure to do the following:**
-* As the developer, you'll need to [have a Microsoft account and get a client ID string](http://msdn.microsoft.com/EN-US/library/office/dn575426.aspx) so your app can authenticate.
-Get a client ID string and copy it into the file under [.../AspNetCoreSample/src/OneNoteApiSample/Config.cs](https://github.com/OneNoteDev/OneNoteAPISampleWinUniversal/blob/master/OneNoteServiceSamplesWinUniversal.Shared/OneNoteApi/LiveIdAuth.cs#L54) (~line 54).
-* Use the least permissible scopes by editing [.../AspNetCoreSample/src/OneNoteApiSample/Config.cs] **To use this Code Sample in your own Microsoft Office 365 based app, refer to the details in the blog [Support for work and school notebooks on Office 365](http://blogs.msdn.com/b/onenotedev/archive/2015/04/30/support-for-work-and-school-notebooks-on-office-365-in-preview.aspx)

 ### Using the sample

 After you've set up your development tools, and installed the prerequisites listed above,...